Unlock your property’s potential with home equity loans in Costa Rica

 That depends on the specific loan — your needs and the lender.
 Typical terms can range from as little as six months up to 3 years (some lenders will lend for as long as five years.)
 If you pay down the loan by roughly 10% or more and are never late with your payments, there is a good chance that you can continue with the same lender, or it would be easier for us to put in a new lender with a new term.

-Who lends the money to me for my loan?
+Who lends me the money for my loan?

 We work with a pool of private investors and lenders that typically individually fund the loans.
 Generally, many of the lenders are retirees who downsized after selling their homes and are now making GAP investments.
 We have access to private investors and lenders that conventional banks do not.
 As a result, private investors can provide competitive rates and closing fees, and better financing options than conventional banks.